 What Is A Traumatic Brain Injury?

 Traumatic brain injuries (TBIs) are a type of injury that occurs when the brain is damaged by a blow or jolt to the head.
-This can be caused by a variety of things, including car accidents, falls, sports injuries, and assaults.
+This can be caused by a variety of things, including car accidents, alls, sports injuries, assaults, and being injured in a bicycle accident, including incidents involving an e-bike or electric bike accident.
 TBIs can range in severity from mild to severe, with symptoms ranging from temporary confusion and dizziness to permanent disability or death.

 TBIs can have a significant impact on the brain.
 It is common for the brain to swell following the initial trauma.
 This may lead to further bleeding and reduced blood circulation as the brain tissue pushes against the inside of the skull.
 In the absence of treatment, parts of the brain may become starved of oxygen and other nutrients, resulting in the death of brain cells.
 In most cases, it is this and cell death that is responsible for the most common symptoms of a TBI.